ironhack-labs/data-labs/module-1/resolving-merge-conflicts.md

 ## Project Feedback + Evaluation

 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
-Given what the class has covered so far, did you build something that was reasonably complex?

-* __Creativity__: Did you add a personal spin or creative element into your project submission?
-Did you incorporate domain knowledge or unique perspective into your analysis.
+Did you manage to correctly use git to accomplish your goal?

 * __Code Quality__: Did you follow code style guidance and best practices covered in class?